Kenneth, stem cell donor

 Things to consider:

-• You may not be allowed anyone to stay with you while you donate.
+• You may not be allowed anyone to stay with you while you donate, ask your coordinator about your collection centre

 For Peripheral Blood Stem Cell (PBSC) donation specifically:

 • If you are donating to a patient, you may need to donate via a central line in your neck or groin if the veins in your arms aren’t found to be suitable for donation.
-This would mean an overnight stay in the hospital or collection centre.
-At your medical your veins will be assessed to see if this is likely, but it could still happen unexpectedly on the day.
+This would mean an overnight stay in the hospital or collection centre if you need to go to a second day.
+At your medical your veins will be assessed to see if this is likely, but it could still happen unexpectedly on the day

-• Very occasionally (less than once a year) it’s discovered during donation that the G-CSF injections haven’t stimulated enough cell growth, meaning the cell count needed hasn’t been achieved, and Peripheral Blood Stem Cell (PBSC) donation isn’t the best way to collect your stem cells.
-If this is the case and you are donating to a patient, you’ll be asked if you consent to a bone marrow donation instead, which requires a small procedure under general aesthetic and an overnight stay.
+• Very occasionally it’s discovered during donation that the G-CSF injections haven’t stimulated enough cell growth, meaning the cell count needed hasn’t been achieved, and Peripheral Blood Stem Cell (PBSC) donation isn’t the best way to collect your stem cells.
+If this is the case and you are donating to a patient, you’ll be asked if you consent to a bone marrow donation instead, which requires a procedure under general aesthetic and an overnight stay you can read more about bone marrow donation here

 • During donation, you can read, watch TV, and eat and drink – but you’ll have to do it all while keeping one arm very still!